"Scientist and Engineers from around the world started construction of the

-"Scientist and Engineers from around the world started construction of the world’s largest nuclear fusion project in city of southern France Saint-Paul-lez-Durance that is planned to be operational late 2025", The Guardian reports.
+world’s largest nuclear fusion project in city of southern France Saint-Paul-lez-Durance that is planned to be operational late 2025", The Guardian

 "The project called ITER, is an international collaborative effort between 35 countries with enormous ambitions that prove the feasibility of fusion energy with a gigantic magnetic device called a 'tokamak',” as per the project’s official website.